-Keith Adams tells the full story of the Rover P8 and its mid-engined cousin, the P9.
-Rover’s range-topping saloon and coupe were killed days before they were set for production.
+Keith Adams tells the full story of the Rover P8.
+The company’s range-topping saloon was killed days before it was set for production.

 Back in 1963, and with the success of the Rover 2000 not yet assured, Rover was looking at its future strategy.
 A replacement for the aging 3-Litre P5 and P4 would be needed, and King and Bashford had a problem: the P4 was due to disappear in 1964, but the P5 3-Litre would need heavy revision or replacement to stay competitive.

 How to replace the Rover P5?

 What this situation meant was that, by 1970, there would be a need to be a new model to do the job of both the P5 and P6.
 It was a straightforward decision for the company to pursue this single model programme because management at Rover had become convinced that the Solihull Design Team could only handle the development of one major new car at a time.

 With the decision made that the new car should be a larger car than the P6, work began on developing a replacement.
 King had not wanted a larger car, and the wish to make it bigger came from above: ‘I had a lot to do with the machine that went into P8 before it ever happened, and I didn’t ever want it to be as big a car as P8.
 The thing is that in P6 we had straight window glasses and curved side windows were just coming in and you could make a P6-sized motor car with a lot more space in it quite easily without making a bloody great lump of a thing like a Jaguar.’